GourangaDasSamrat/SimPle-Python-Compiler/README.md

 </p>

 <p align="center">
-  <i>Feel free to connect with me on any platform above for collaboration, questions, or just to say hi!</i>
+  <i>Let's connect!
+I'm always open to collaboration, frontend projects, or just a friendly chat about JavaScript and React.</i>
 </p>

 ---